Visiting Student Opportunities

-Meet some of our current visiting students:
+Meet some of our recent visiting students:

 Amanda Cabrejo le Roux is an International and Comparative Criminal Law Researcher visiting the Centre of Criminology.
 Mrs Cabrejo le Roux holds Bachelor’s Degrees in History and Anthropology and Master's Degrees in Spanish Law (Universidad Complutense), French Law and Comparative Criminal Law (Sorbonne Law School) and an LL.M. in International Criminal Law (Columbia Law School/University of Amsterdam).

 Mrs Cabrejo le Roux is currently a Doctoral candidate at the Sorbonne Law School (thesis working title: “Le principe ne bis in idem à l’aune des discours croisés des cours supranationales sur la justice pénale”).
 Her main research interests include International, Transnational and Comparative Criminal Law, fair trial standards, Human Rights and the judicial dialogue between international courts (For a list of her publications, see: https://univ-paris1.academia.edu/AmandaCabrejo).
 As a visiting academic at the Center of Criminology, Mrs Cabrejo le Roux has delivered guest lectures and she is providing research assistance with an international research project entitled “Civil society and international criminal tribunals”.
 Mrs Cabrejo le Roux is also a legal consultant and the lead author of the report published in April 2015 by WWF and the Global Initiative Against Transnational Organized Crime and entitled: “Tightening the Net: Toward a Global Legal Framework on Transnational Organized Environmental Crime”.